Browse the Guide:

 photographs used in the book.
 Unprocessed.
 Ms87-008.

 BLACKSBURG [VIRGINIA] - VIRGINIA POLYTECHNIC INSTITUTE CIVILIAN DEFENSE COUNCIL.
 RECORDS, 1942-1945.
 0.4 cu. ft.
 Town-college council organized to administer and promote local civilian responses and efforts during World War II.
 Correspondence, reports, and printed materials relating to salvage drives and other activities.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1979-005.

 BLACKSBURG [VIRGINIA] WOMAN'S CLUB.
 RECORDS 1907-72.
 7.0 cu. ft.
 Founded as the Women's Civic Betterment Club in 1907; disbanded in 1970.
 Involved in civic improvement projects including community beautification, public health, civil defense, charity and cultural programs.
 Records include correspondence, minutes, financial records, scrapbooks and printed material.
-Finding aid available in EAD on the Virginia Heritage Project database.
+Finding aid available online.
 Ms63-002.

 BLACKSMITH LEDGER, c.
 1928.
 0.1 cu. ft.
 Collection includes a ledger, most likely from Rural Retreat, Virginia, featuring approx. 200 pages of local customer order logs.
 Finding aid available online.
 Ms2012-049.